Argyll_Printer_Profiler Scripts — User Guide

 Script Placement

-You may place Argyll_Printer_Profiler.command in any folder:
+You may place any of the scripts in any folder:

 - Desktop